Malapropism: Examples from fiction and comedy

-Emily Litella, a fictional character created and performed by American comedian Gilda Radner used malapropism to entertain viewers on the late-night comedy show Saturday Night Live, including one skit in which she was puzzled over the hubbub surrounding the "plight of Soviet jewelry" instead of "Soviet Jewry".
+Emily Litella, a fictional character created and performed by American comedian Gilda Radner, used malapropism to entertain viewers on the late-night comedy show Saturday Night Live, including one skit in which she was puzzled over the hubbub surrounding the "plight of Soviet jewelry" instead of "Soviet Jewry".

 British comedian Ronnie Barker also made great use of deliberate malapropisms in his comedy, notably in such sketches as his "Appeal on behalf of the Loyal Society for the Relief of Suffers from Pismronunciation", which mixed malapropisms and garbled words for comic effect – including news of a speech which "gave us a few well-frozen worms (i.e., well-chosen words) in praise of the society".

 Ring Lardner used malapropism extensively for comic effect.
 For example, in his short story The Young Immigrunts, the four-year-old narrator repeatedly refers to a bride and groom as the "bride and glum".

 Archie Bunker, a character in the American TV sitcom All in the Family, used malapropisms frequently: he refers, for example, to "off-the-docks Jews" (Orthodox Jews) and the "Women's Lubrication Movement" (rather than Liberation).
 Intending to refer to the medical specialized field of gynecology and to specialist in that field as a gynecologist, he would mispronounce the words as "groinecology" and "groinecologist".

 Tyler Perry's fictional character Madea is known for her Southern dialectical usage of malapropisms, which some critics link to the mammy archetype.

 Ricky LaFleur of the Trailer Park Boys is known for his constant malapropisms, which are often called "Rickyisms".
 Some of his more notable ones include "worst case Ontario" (instead of "worst case scenario") and "two turnips in heat" (instead of "turn up the heat").

+A parody by author Michael Rosen of the traditional story of Hansel and Gretel, entitled "Handsel and Gristle," makes extensive use of malapropisms.
+For example, the character of the woodcutter becomes the "woodnutter," their "cottage" is replaced with a "sausage" and the word "any" is replaced with the proper noun "Lenny" - who is also treated as an additional character by the narrator whenever this occurs.

 Real-life examples

 Malapropisms do not occur only as comedic literary devices.
 They also occur as a kind of speech error in ordinary speech.
-Examples are often quoted in the media:
+Malapropisms of a number of notable persons have individual names, such as "Bushism", "Wałęsism", etc. Other notable examples quoted in the media are: